The 20 Best Newborn Polycythemia Doctors in Italy

 Milan, IT

-Stefano Faiola practices in Milan, Italy.
+Stefano Faiola practices practicing medicine in Milan, Italy.
 Mr. Faiola is rated as an Advanced expert by MediFind in the treatment of Newborn Polycythemia.
-His top areas of expertise are Twin-To-Twin Transfusion Syndrome, Newborn Polycythemia, Anemia, Intrauterine Growth Restriction, and Tissue Biopsy.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Twin-To-Twin Transfusion Syndrome, Newborn Polycythemia, Anemia, Intrauterine Growth Restriction, and Tissue Biopsy.

 Learn about our expert tiers